 Each Enneagram type has its own set of core beliefs and influences, and these are the things that shape each personality type’s worldview and way of thinking.
 Below is a very brief introduction to each enneagram personality type!

 Type One: The Perfectionist (Body Type).
-As you may have guessed, Ones place a lot of serious emphasis on following the rules and doing things correctly all the time.
-They fear being imperfect and, subsequently, are often strict with themselves and others about getting things done right.
+As you may have guessed, Ones place heavy emphasis on following the rules and doing things correctly all the time.
+They fear being imperfect and are often strict with themselves and others about getting things done right.

 Type Two: The Giver (Heart Type).
 Type Two Enneagrams are givers, which means they fear being unloved and unliked.
 Twos are willing to go the extra mile to find ways they can be helpful to those around them.
 They have a powerful desire to fit in and find a place where they belong in life and society.

 Type Three: The Achiever (Heart Type).
 Type Threes are, as you guessed, ambitious.
-Threes are very conscious of their public image and feel very strongly about how other people view them.
+Threes are very conscious of their public image and strongly care about how others view them.
 They worry about not being seen as valuable to others, and more than anything else, they fear failure.

 Type Five: The Investigator (Head Type).
-Above all else, Type Fives seek knowledge and understanding of things and the world around them.
-As a matter of fact, Fives tend to be much more comfortable with data and information than they are with other people.
+Above all else, Type Fives seek knowledge and understanding of things and their world.
+Fives tend to be much more comfortable with data and information than others.
 They deeply fear being overwhelmed by the needs of others or even of themselves.

-Type Six: The Skeptic (Head Type).
+Type Six: The Loyalist (Head Type).
+Sixes can obsessively over-prepare for any problem and seek security in every aspect of life.
 Type Sixes deeply fear being unprepared for anything and everything that might come their way.
 They also fear being unable to protect themselves from danger.
-Sixes are obsessed with being prepared for any problem and seeking security in every aspect of life.

 Type Seven: The Enthusiast (Head Type).
 Sevens fear being lonely, sadness, and experiencing emotional pain.
 Because of this, Sevens actively seek to stay busy.
 They are constantly on the lookout for the next fun thing/the next adventure.
-They easily become bored and like to spend time planning the next activity they’re going to do.
+They quickly become bored and like to spend time planning the next activity they will do.

 Type Eight: The Challenger (Body Type).
 Type Eights are deeply afraid of being powerless.
-They believe themselves powerful, and they are always willing to stand up for what they believe in.
-Subsequently, they focus a lot on being in charge and controlling their environment.
+They desire power and are willing to stand up for their beliefs.
+Subsequently, they focus significantly on being in charge and controlling their environment.

 Enneagram & Myers Briggs Tests